JohnTerragnoli/ECE281_CE4/README.md

 ```

 The purpose of this program was to take in a number at the memory location B0 and double it, subtract four, and then output the resulting value, which is in the accumulator, to output 2.
 The computer then entered a never ending loop to end the program so that it doesn't crash.
+The subtraction of 4 was done by adding C, which is the 2's compliment of 4 in hex.
+This is basically subtracting four.

 The rest of the code in Part B simply took up space, it just contained commands telling the computer to do nothing basically.
 The computer never reached these commands anyway.